Searching for the tokenization definition on the Internet, you end up thinking that tokenization is one of two things.

 Today, tokenization capabilities are available in a multitude of blockchain-based software solutions - our own tokenization platform is the example.
 Developers are gradually conquering the technical barriers and the software gets more and more refined.

-Attempting to solve that, Ethereum developers created the ERC-721 security standard that proved a moderately successful.
+Attempting to solve that, Ethereum developers created the ERC-721 security standard that proved to be moderately successful.
 Many follow the suit introducing their own standards of tokens with expanded capabilities, but none of them have achieved a lot so far.

-One more technical obstacle slowing down the progress in this area relates to the tokenization infrastructure - token issuance, token distribution, etc. Tokenization platform has to be fairly specific in its capabilities and yet the high price of its development makes it too expensive to be custom-built.
+One more technical obstacle slowing down the progress in this area relates to the tokenization infrastructure - token issuance, token distribution, etc. The tokenization platform has to be fairly specific in its capabilities and yet the high price of its development makes it too expensive to be custom-built.